Hormiguero

 The site

 Only a few of its 84 known structures have been excavated.
 The site is rich in architectural ornamentation on the buildings.
+The site is located on flat land with slight elevations towards the south and consists of three main groups of structures.

 Structure II

 Structure II is the most completely excavated building at the site and one of the most wildly theatrical of all Rio Bec buildings.
-It is the most important temple of the site due to its size and the elaborate carvings on the facade.
-The facade consists of three main sections divided by two towers with rounded corners, typical of the Rio Bec region.
+It is the most important temple on the site due to its size and the elaborate carvings on the facade.

 Unlike some structures, the towers are not false in that underneath a corridor exists that connects the platform of the central facade with the side ones.
-The central faced is a large mask of Itzamna, the door a giant mouth.
-The steps of temple are carved like teeth, with the entry way, a giant tongue.
+The central face is a large mask of Itzamna, the door a giant mouth.

 Central Group